demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-information-about-wallix-bastion-license

 ***
-Get information about the WALLIX Bastion license
+Get information about the WALLIX Bastion license.

 #### Base Command